 This province is in the savanna biome, an area of mixed grassland and trees, which is generally known as Bushveld.
 A trip through this summer-rainfall area soon convinces one that this is tree country.

 The biggest section of the Kruger National Park is situated along the eastern boundary of Limpopo with Mozambique.

-In Limpopo some 5,5 million people live on about 123 910 km2 of land.
-The main languages spoken are Sepedi, Xitsonga, Tshivenda and Afrikaans.
+In Limpopo, 5273642 million people live on about 123910 km of land.
+The main languages spoken are Sepedi, Xitsonga and, Tshivenda.